mulle-nat-stash/mulle-bootstrap/FAQ.md

 echo "you_have/been_warned" > ~/.bootstrap.local/build_foldername
 ```

-### Can I change the repository folder name from .repos to something else ?

-Somewhat, but it must remain toplevel for now, otherwise the
-detection of local clone copies gets wonky.
-So with that in mind: as above, but
-use "repos_foldername" instead.

-### What happens when I symlink something ?
+### What happens when I symlink a folder instead of cloning it ?

 It is assumed, that the repository link is "usable" as is.
 Specifically it won't
 be recursively bootstrapped.
 It also won't get any kind of .bootstrap